 “Our ceremony was purely and honestly of another universe.
 I'm still in awe of how beautiful that experience was.
 Naomi really helped us cross the threshold of marriage, and we are forever grateful for everything she's done for us.” -Shane, Carmel Valley Ranch

 Wedding ceremonies that are unique not ubiquitous!

 It brings me so much joy to meet with couples, hear about what brings them alive, dive into their love story, understand their vision and values, and create a unique wedding ceremony just for them.
 There’s no one-size fits all marriage, so there needn’t be a one-size-fits-all ceremony, and honestly, I’m not a one-size-fits-all wedding officiant!
 So let’s roll up our sleeves, put our imaginations together, and create something beautiful.

 Wedding ceremonies can be all that and more!

 Wedding ceremonies can be fun.
 I once told a couple’s love story in the form of a romcom because of the bride’s obsession with comedies, and her grooms loving acquiesce to only ever watch comedies with her.
 Wedding ceremonies can be reparative.
-I once instructed a bride to break an object as a symbol of breaking a family pattern that was harmful to her.
+I once instructed a bride to break an object as a symbol of breaking a family pattern that was causing her pain.
 Wedding ceremonies can be poignant.
-I once directed a bride take a flower out of her wedding bouquet, walk over the altar where her deceased brother’s picture was displayed, and place the flower beside his photo.
+I once directed a bride take a flower out of her wedding bouquet, walk over the altar where her deceased brother’s photo was displayed, and place the flower beside his photo.
 Wedding ceremonies can be diverse.
 I once greeted a couple’s community in six different languages, and incorporated various rituals that united their geographically dispersed, culturally rich Indian, Mexican, German, Jewish, Catholic, Swiss, and Celtic family and friends.
 Basically, if we can conceive it, we can create it!